 These bookmarks are finished with Mod Podge, and I love how the Mod Podge preserves the flowers while bringing out their vibrant colors!

-You might also want to try another version of these bookmarks with autumn leaves: Pressed Leaf Bookmarks for Fall
+You might also like to try another version of these bookmarks with autumn leaves: Pressed Leaf Bookmarks for Fall

 I’ve included a printable how-to card at the end of this post for your convenience!